admiraljkb/edge-backup/README.md

 * Option 2 - Download the already compiled EXE from the [release page](https://github.com/admiraljkb/edge-backup/releases).
 The EXE is standalone and doesn't require anything else installed.

 Restoration Instructions:
-1. Plug Garmin into PC  ("x" below is the drive letter assigned to your Garmin EDGE)
+1. Plug Garmin into PC  ("x" below is the drive letter assigned to your Garmin EDGE or Forerunner)
 1. Copy `.FIT` files to x:\Garmin\NewFiles
 1. Copy `.PRG` files to x:\Garmin\Apps
 1. Copy `.SET` files to x:\Garmin\Apps\SETTINGS